TomTheLion/Kerbal-Guidance-System/documents/guide.md

 Key                   | Recommended Value | Description
 ---                   | ---               | ---
-ipu                   |               800 | controls the speed of the kOS processor, kOS default value is not high enough integrator            |               rk4 | integration method for the trajectory 4 runge kutta methods are available (rk2, rk3, rk4, rkf45) max_step              |              0.25 | limits the maximum step size the integrator will take, lower order integrators will require a lower max step eps_newton            |              1e-5 | error tolerance for the Newton's method algorithm, higher numbers will run faster but accept worse solutions
+ipu                   |              2000 | controls the speed of the kOS processor, the code will run better the higher ipu you use integrator            |               rk4 | integration method for the trajectory 4 runge kutta methods are available (rk2, rk3, rk4, rkf45) max_step              |              0.25 | limits the maximum step size the integrator will take, lower order integrators will require a lower max step eps_newton            |              1e-5 | error tolerance for the Newton's method algorithm, higher numbers will run faster but accept worse solutions